Random Access to Grammar Compressed Strings: Introduction

-To achieve this, we utilize the overlaps between root-to-leaf paths in $H$ as captured by another heavy-path decomposition, this time of $H$ itself.
-Assigning one interval-biased search tree for every disjoint heavy path in this decomposition requires only $O(n)$ total preprocessing.
-We are then left with the problem of navigating between these paths during a random access query.
-We show that this translates to a weighted ancestor query on a related tree $L$.
-The tree $L$ has a vertex for each path in the decomposition of $H$ and an edge for each adjacent paths.
-While the length of a root-to-leaf path in $H$ can be arbitrary, in $L$ it is always bounded by $O(\log n)$.
-This fact is enough to reduce the preprocessing to $O(n\log n)$.

-To further reduce the preprocessing, we partition $L$ into disjoint trees in the spirit of Alstrup, Husfeldt, and Rauhe's decomposition~\cite{ARTdecomposition} for solving the \emph{marked ancestor} problem.
-One of these trees has $O(n/\log n)$ leaves and so we can apply the solution above for $O(n)$ preprocessing.
+In Section~\ref{IntervalBiased}, we observe that it is better to replace the doubly-logarithmic weighted ancestor search in Lemma~\ref{lem:linearspace} by a (logarithmic) \emph{biased} ancestor search.
+In a biased search, we want to find the predecessor of a given integer $p$ in a set of integers $0 = l_0 < l_1 < \ldots < l_k = U$, in $O(\log (U/x))$ time, where $x = |$successor($p$) -- predecessor($p$)$|$.\footnote{Note that we need a slightly different property than so-called \emph{optimum} binary search trees {\cite{Knuth71,Mehlhorn75}} -- we do not want to minimize the total external path length but rather ensure that \emph{each} item is at its ideal depth as in {\cite{BentSleatorTarjan85}}}.
+Using biased search, the $O(\log N)$ predecessor queries on $H$ add up to just $O(\log N)$ time overall.
+Our main technical contribution is to design two new space-efficient data structures that perform biased searches on sets defined by any path from a node $u \in H$ to the root of $u$'s tree.
+In Section~\ref{IntervalBiased} we describe the central building block of the first data structure -- the {\em interval-biased search tree}, which is a new, simple linear-time constructible, linear space, biased search data structure.
+We cannot directly use this data structure on every node-to-root path in $H$, since that would take $O(n^2)$ preprocessing time and space.
+In Section~\ref{Tradeoffs} we first apply a heavy path decomposition to $H$ itself and navigate between these paths using weighted ancestor queries on a related tree $L$.
+This reduces the preprocessing time to $O(n \log n)$.
+To further reduce the preprocessing, we partition $L$ into disjoint trees in the spirit of Alstrup et al.~\cite{ARTdecomposition}.
+One of these trees has $O(n/\log n)$ leaves and can be pre-processed using the solution above.
 The other trees all have $O(\log n)$ leaves and we handle them recursively.
 However, before we can recurse on these trees they are modified so that each has $O(\log n)$ vertices (rather than leaves).
 This is done by another type of path decomposition (i.e. not a heavy-path decomposition) of $L$.
-By carefully choosing the desired sizes of the recursion subproblems we get the bounds of Theorem~\ref{thm:randomaccess}(ii).
+By carefully choosing the sizes of the recursive problems we get Theorem~\ref{thm:substringdecompression}(i) (for the case $m=1$).

-We extend both random access solutions to the substring decompression problem in Section~\ref{sec:substringdecompression}.
-To do this efficiently we augment our data structures with a linear number of pointers.
-These pointers allow us to compute the roots of the subtrees of the parse tree that must be expanded to produce the desired substring using only two random access computations.
-The subsequent expansion of the substring can be done in linear time in the length of the substring, leading to the bounds of Theorem~\ref{thm:substringdecompression}.